top of page

 In January, 2021, Colorado Governor Jared Polis presented a new plan to reduce greenhouse gas pollution with a goal of reaching 100% renewable energy by 2040.

 In April, 2021 HB21-1269 was introduced by Colorado State Rep. Edie Hooton (D-Boulder) which directed the state’s Public Utilities Commission to study the feasibility of CCA.
 In January, 2022, the PUC opened a CCE investigatory docket, proceeding number 22I-0027E, entitled "Study of Community Choice for Wholesale Electric Supply”.
 The Commission invited input from interested parties on the 23 questions and topics that are specified in the bill plus about a dozen additional questions added by the Commission, all of which were aimed at determining how CCE might work best in Colorado if it was implemented by the legislature.
 LEAN's initial comments submitted on March 1, 2022 can be viewed HERE, reply comments submitted on April 15, 2022 HEREIn early March, 2023, CCA-enabling legislation was drafted and unfortunately did not get approved for "late bill status".
+In 2024, work continues; taking a step back from pushing legislation and focusing more on educational and advocacy efforts.

 MICHIGAN